shaxzad/Web-Based-Attendance-Management-System/RENDER_DEPLOYMENT.md

 ### Common Issues:

 1. **Build fails with "alembic: command not found"**
-   - Solution: Make sure you're using `uv run alembic upgrade head` in the build command
+   - Solution: Make sure you're using `.venv/bin/alembic upgrade head` in the build command

 2. **Database connection errors**
    - Check that all PostgreSQL environment variables are correctly set